-AI holds the promise to change not only the way we live our lives, but the ways in which we solve the problems of the world.
-In India, AI has the potential to lead to major positive social changes, as outlined by NITI Aayog in the Indian National Strategy for Artificial Intelligence.
-With its effective implementation, AI can help the country to grow economically and to a large extent contribute to social development.
+AI holds the promise to change not only the way we live our lives but the ways in which we solve the problems of the world.
+In India, AI has the potential to lead to significant positive social changes, as outlined by NITI Aayog in the Indian National Strategy for Artificial Intelligence.
+With its effective implementation, AI can help the country to grow economically and to a large extent, contribute to social development.
 I also believe that AI will be the next major overall technology; it will gradually infiltrate our lives and transform all sectors.
 In this way, we must also take into account the ethical implications of the broad adoption of AI.

 Influence of AI in the start-up space

 In the last five years, artificial intelligence was one of those areas that saw the fastest adoption among the industry sectors.
-According to a report published in the Economic Times in October, start-ups alone experienced 108 percent increase in finance in India in 2018.
+According to a report published in the Economic Times in October, start-ups alone experienced a 108 percent increase in finance in India in 2018.
 There are currently some 400 AI and machine learning companies.
 Private players alone have invested about $150 million in India’s AI sector, which has increased since 2016.

 A Capgemini study of nearly 1,000 companies in India with revenues exceeding $500 million in March-June 2017 found that around 58% went beyond pilot and experimental projects and adopted more technology.
-Several start-ups operate in cities like Bengaluru, New Delhi, Mumbai, Chennai and Hyderabad to better serve consumers on artificial intelligence principles.
-Their products and products cover multilingual chat bots, online shopping and automated consumer data analysis.
-They worked in areas such as e-commerce, healthcare, edtech, fintech, etc. Although the performance of these companies has been promising so far.
+Several start-ups operate in cities like Bengaluru, New Delhi, Mumbai, Chennai, and Hyderabad to better serve consumers on artificial intelligence principles.
+Their products and products cover multilingual chatbots, online shopping, and automated consumer data analysis.
+They worked in areas such as e-commerce, healthcare, edtech, fintech, etc. although the performance of these companies has been promising so far.